YunniCho98/E4VRAnalysis/README.md

 # Empatica E4 and Pico Neo Pro 3 Eye VR Headset: A Guide to Physiological and Fixation Point Data Processing
 ***Summary***:
-This repository serves as a  guide for exploring the relationship between stress, arousal, autonomic nervous system behavior, and various physiological indicators measured by the Empatica E4 wearable device.
-It focuses on parameters such as skin temperature, heart rate (HR), heart rate variability (HRV) - specifically analyzing the inter-beat interval (IBI) and the root mean square of successive differences (RMSSD) to evaluate parasympathetic nervous system activity - and electrodermal activity (EDA), including detailed examination of the skin conductance response (SCR), skin conductance level (SCL), and total skin conductance (SC).
-Additionally, it includes methods for processing eye-tracking data from the Pico Neo Pro 3 Eye VR headset to extract fixation points, which are essential for understanding visual attention and gaze behavior.
+This repository serves as a  guide for exploring the relationship between attention, stress, arousal, autonomic nervous system behavior, and various physiological indicators using the Pico Neo Pro 3 Eye VR headset and the Empatica E4 wearable device.
+It provides a detailed workflow, including the necessary scripts and instructions, to enable replication and adaptation of the analysis for different experimental setups and VR headsets.

->**Note:** In this experimental workflow, event markers are derived from eye tracking data gathered using the Pico Neo Pro 3 Eye VR headset, which monitors scene changes and timestamps during the experiment.
+>**Note:** In this experimental workflow, event markers are derived from eye tracking data collected using the Pico Neo Pro 3 Eye VR headset, which monitors scene changes and timestamps during the experiment.
 This process is adaptable for various experimental designs, allowing for straightforward modifications to the event marker extraction method in the data processing workflow to suit specific experimental procedures.
+Every script file used in this workflow includes detailed comments that explain each step of the code, ensuring clarity and ease of understanding.

+#### Part 1: Processing and Analyzing Physiological Data from Empatica E4
+This part focuses on processing and analyzing physiological data from the Empatica E4 device.
+It covers parameters such as skin temperature, heart rate (HR), and heart rate variability (HRV) by specifically analyzing inter-beat interval (IBI) and the root mean square of successive differences (RMSSD) to evaluate parasympathetic nervous system activity.
+It also includes electrodermal activity (EDA), with a detailed examination of the skin conductance response (SCR), skin conductance level (SCL), and total skin conductance (SC).

+#### Part 2: Processing Eye-Tracking Data from Pico Neo Pro 3 Eye VR Headset
+This part provides methods for processing eye-tracking data from the Pico Neo Pro 3 Eye VR headset to extract fixation points.
+Fixation points are essential for understanding where and for how long a participant is focusing their gaze, which is crucial for assessing attention levels, visual salience, and gaze patterns.

-## Data Analysis and Processing
+## Part 1.
+Physiological Data Analysis and Processing
 To produce all necessary output files, download the entire package and follow these steps:

->**Note:** In this directory, every script file used in this workflow contains detailed notes within comments to explain each step of the code for improved clarity.

 ### (1) Initial Data Processing
 In this MATLAB-based workflow for processing data, we first extract the start and end times from each Empatica recording to create time vectors for every segment of raw data.
 To manage the varying sampling rates of the E4 device, we align data epochs by adjusting the sampling rates for EDA and skin temperature data to 4 Hz, while maintaining HR data at 1 Hz, and averaging the IBI for each epoch.
 VR headset timestamps, in UTC, are integrated with E4 data to pinpoint event markers and identify participant IDs.
 The data is then sorted by participant, and batch processing calculates metrics like HR and skin temperature changes from the baseline, average IBI deviations, and RMSSD from the baseline.